 The BVMs responded eagerly to the Second Vatican Council’s call to renewal.
 Their mission and ministry expanded around the globe and beyond the traditional field of education to include health care, pastoral services, and social justice.

-BVM sisters and their associates collaborate with other women religious and advocacy organizations on issues such as immigration reform, human trafficking, opposition to the death penalty, and nonviolence, especially against women and children.
+BVM sisters and their associates collaborate with other women religious and advocacy organizations on issues such as immigration reform, human trafficking, opposition to the death penalty, and nonviolence, especially for women and children.